facetious (adjective)§

 Unnecessary actions or words that have little meaning and make something seem more important or complicated than it really is.
 (CD)

 A confused mixture.
-(NOA)
+(CD)

 A confused mixture; jumble; hodgepodge.
 (CDC)